-This recipe calls for a lot of pears, about 8 cups peeled and chopped, so just get however many you have and plan on having enough to fill up the dish once you’re done prepping them.
+This recipe calls for a lot of pears, about 8 cups peeled and chopped.
+So just get however many you have and plan on having enough to fill up the dish once you’re done prepping them.
+When I say prepping, I mean peeling and dicing.
+When you’re doing this, make sure your sliced pears aren’t too thin.

 Spray an 8×8 pan with cooking spray.

-Peel and dice all of your pears and place in your 8×8 dish.
+Peel and dice all of your pears and place them in your 8×8 dish.

 Sprinkle your flour, sugar, and cinnamon over the pears in your baking dish.